woustachemax/aip-app/README.md

 -   Optimize database queries with Prisma.
 -   Improve Cloudflare Workers performance.

-## Contributing
+## Contributing 🚀

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please fork the repository and submit a pull request with your changes, 🤎 [woustachemax](https://woustachemax.github.io/portfolio).